shibacomputer/txt/README.md

 Txt is a little word processor that keeps your work safe with [well-documented encryption](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).
-It is very nearly in Alpha!
+~~It is very nearly in Alpha!~~
+🚨🚨🚨
+UPDATE!
+THIS ALPHA WORKS, BUT WORK IS AFOOT ON A NEWER, MORE INTERESTING REVISION 🚨🚨🚨

 https://newdesigncongress.org